Get Out: Plot

-The party guests appear to hold some sort of silent auction with a photo of Chris as the prize.
-Chris sends a photo of Logan to his friend, TSA officer Rod Williams, who recognizes Logan as Andre Hayworth, a missing man from Brooklyn.
-Chris discovers photos of Rose dating numerous black people, including Walter and Georgina, contradicting her earlier claim that Chris is the first black person she has dated.
-He tries to leave, but Rose refuses to give him the car keys.
-Jeremy and Dean block the doors and Missy hypnotizes Chris back to the sunken place.
+Chris confides in Rose about his worries, and both ultimately agree to return home.
+Meanwhile, as the party guests have a silent auction for a photo of him, Chris sends the photo of Logan to his friend, TSA officer Rod Williams.
+Rod recognizes Logan as Andre Hayworth, a missing man from Brooklyn.
+After discovering photos of Rose dating numerous Black individuals, including Walter and Georgina, he tries to leave, but Jeremy and Dean block the doors.
+Rose, revealing herself as an accomplice, refuses to give him his keys, and Missy hypnotizes him back to the sunken place.

-Chris awakens strapped to an armchair in the basement.
-In a video, an old man, who introduces himself as Roman Armitage, explains that his family transplants the brains of their wealthy friends into black people's bodies to acquire their desirable physical characteristics, leaving the host's consciousness trapped in the sunken place.
-Jim Hudson appears on the TV, explaining that he wants Chris's eyesight.
-Meanwhile, Rod, who has been trying to contact Chris and suspects foul play, goes to the police, but they do not believe his theory about the Armitages.
+Awakening strapped to an armchair in the basement, Chris views a video in which Dean's father Roman explains that the Armitage family transplants the brains of wealthy white people into Black bodies to acquire their physical characteristics, leaving the host's consciousness trapped in the "sunken place".
+Jim then reveals that he is going to be transferred into Chris' body, but maintains that he does not care about the color of Chris' skin and only covets a body with working eyesight.
+Meanwhile, Rod consults the police, who laugh off his theory about the Armitages.

-Missy hypnotizes Chris again.
-However, it is revealed that he has blocked the trigger by plugging his ears with cotton stuffing from the armchair.
-Chris bludgeons Jeremy and then kills Dean (who falls and accidentally sets fire to the room) and Missy when she attacks him, before finishing off Jeremy when he attacks again.
-Chris tries to escape in Jeremy's Porsche but accidentally hits Georgina, who has the brain of Rose's grandmother, Marianne.
-Compelled by guilt over his mother's death, he picks her up to save her, but she attacks him, causing the car to crash and kill her.
+In another room, Dean begins the transplantation process, removing the top of Jim's skull.
+Jeremy arrives to retrieve Chris, who has seemingly been hypnotized by a clip of the teacup sound earlier, but Chris awakens and bludgeons him—having blocked the trigger by plugging his ears with cotton stuffing from the armchair.
+Chris kills Dean, who sets the operating room ablaze, then Missy, then Jeremy when he attacks again.
+Attempting to escape in Jeremy's Porsche, Chris accidentally hits Georgina, who possesses the brain of Rose's grandmother Marianne.
+Reminded of his own mother's death, Chris guiltily takes her into the car, but she reawakens and attacks him, causing the car to crash and kill her.

-Rose and Walter, who has the brain of Rose's grandfather Roman, arrive to capture Chris.
-During a scuffle, Chris uses his phone's flash to briefly free Walter from Roman's control.
-Walter takes Rose's rifle, shoots her, and fatally shoots himself.
-Chris starts strangling Rose, but cannot bring himself to kill her.
-A police car arrives and Chris surrenders, with Rose believing that the police will arrest Chris and save her, but it is revealed to be Rod's TSA car.
-Rod picks up Chris, leaving Rose to bleed out on the side of the road.
+Rose and Walter, who possesses Roman's brain, arrive to capture Chris.
+During a scuffle, Chris uses his phone's flash to free Walter from Roman's control.
+Walter shoots Rose with her rifle, then fatally shoots himself.
+Chris begins strangling Rose, but relents when she manipulatively pleads for her life and promises she loves him.
+A police car arrives; Rose cries out for help, but Rod emerges from the car and picks up Chris, leaving Rose to bleed out on the road.